cmcconnell1/suricata-container/README.md

 # Suricata Container Project

-CIS Albert Suricata Docker container IDS/IPS with **Suricata 7.x as the stable default** and 8.x support for future adoption, featuring automated CI/CD pipeline using CircleCI.
+Suricata Docker container IDS/IPS with **Suricata 7.x as the stable default** and 8.x support for future adoption, featuring automated CI/CD pipeline using CircleCI.

 ## Table of Contents